syncfusion-content/javascript-docs/js/Schedule/working-with-appointments.md

 #### Inline Appointment creation/editing

-Another easier way, alternative to quick window for adding or editing the appointment’s subject alone on the Scheduler in a quicker manner can be achieved using inline Add/Edit support.
+Another easier way, for adding or editing the appointment’s subject alone on the Scheduler in a quicker manner can be achieved using inline Add/Edit support.
 It allows the user to add and edit the appointments inline.
-To get familiar with inline adding mode, single click on any of the Scheduler cells or press `enter` key on the selected cells.
-When the inline adding mode is ON, a text box will get created within the clicked Scheduler cells with a blinking cursor in it requiring the user to enter the subject of the appointment.
-Once the subject is typed, the appointment will be saved on pressing the `enter` key.
+To get familiar with inline Add mode, single click on any of the Scheduler cells or press `enter` key on the selected cells.
+When the inline adding mode is ON, a text box will get created within the clicked Scheduler cells with a blinking cursor in it, requiring the user to enter the subject of an appointment.
+Once the subject is entered, the appointment will be saved on pressing the `enter` key.
-To enable the inline edit mode, single click on any of the existing appointment’s subject, so that the user can edit the subject of that appointment.
+To enable inline edit mode, single click on any of the existing appointment’s subject, so that the user can edit the subject of that appointment.
 The edited subject of that appointment is then updated on pressing the `enter` key.

 The inline option can be enabled/disabled on Scheduler by using the [allowInline](/api/js/ejschedule#members:allowinline) API, whereas its default value is set to **false**.